 It was opened by Nat Bailey who started out by converting his 1918 Model T truck into a travelling lunch counter to serve hungry sightseers at Vancouver’s Lookout Point (perhaps another first?
 The first food truck as harbinger of the popularity of food trucks that has burgeoned in the past decade).

-Why it was called the White Spot is not clear, some suggest that it was named after a restaurant in Los Angeles[v] while others say it was because “white” made it sound spotless and clean[vi].
+Why it was called the White Spot is not clear.
+Some suggest that it was named after a restaurant in Los Angeles[v] while others say it was because “white” made it sound spotless and clean[vi].
 Another version says it was named after a white spot on the roof of the log building that was the first restaurant.[vii]

 It has remained largely a BC based company with the exception of a few years when Nat Bailey sold it to the General Foods Corporation in 1968.
-But in 1982 it was bought by BC native Peter Toigo and is now a part of Shanto Holdings group of businesses which is now by his sons[viii].
+But in 1982 it was bought by BC native Peter Toigo and is now a part of Shanto Holdings group of businesses which is now owned by his sons[viii].

 Getting back to the “triple O” sauce.
 There seems to be common agreement that the OOO has nothing to do with the sauce but was derived from the “OOO” abbreviation used by car hops back in the days when drive-ins were popular.
 The carhops would circle the words hamburger, relish and mayonnaise when taking an order for the trademark burger.
-Gradually triple O referred to lots of everything.
-In an interview with Kim Pemberton of the Vancouver Sun, current company president, Warren Erhart said that even he didn’t know the secret.
+Gradually triple O began to refer to lots of everything.
+In an interview with Kim Pemberton f the Vancouver Sun, current company president, Warren Erhart said that even he didn’t know the secret.
 Only six people know the Triple “O” recipe and they had to sign confidentiality agreements.
 It’s so top secret the two parts of the sauce are prepared in two different sites then blended by the folks in the know[ix].
 I once tried to make it with Kraft Sandwich Spread mixed with mayonnaise and relish but that wasn’t right.
 With barbeque season almost upon us, have any of you tried to replicate this iconic hamburger garnish?

 [i] You can read Brehaut’s article at http://news.nationalpost.com/life/food-drink/fast-food-week-demystifying-white-spots-triple-o-and-the-allure-of-the-secret-sauce